monu-techno/myfirst_demo/README.md

 # myfirst_demo
-This is my first project
+This is my first project.
+Author: shuhashree dhikale